dave-kennedy/DivineTemplate/README.md

-# Divine Template

-### What is the Divine Template?

-The Divine Template is a fluid, responsive CSS template based on the [Divine Grid](http://www.github.com/Pajamaman/DivineGrid).
+The Divine Template is a fluid, responsive CSS template based on the [Divine Grid](http://www.github.com/dave-kennedy/DivineGrid).

-It comes bundled with [jquery.toggleme](http://www.github.com/Pajamaman/jquery.toggleme), which is not necessary to use the template, but is cool nonetheless.
+For more information, see [here](https://daveden.wordpress.com/2012/02/23/the-divine-grid/).

+For a demo, see [here](http://dave-kennedy.github.io/DivineTemplate).